Churches Together in Newport Pagnell

 The churches of CTNP are

-- the Anglicans at the Parish Church of Newport Pagnell, St Peter & St Paul and St Luke's ; St Luke's is the daughter church of St Peter and St Paul, and there are also occasional services at nearby Moulsoe and Lathbury
+- the Church of England (Anglicans) at the Parish Church of Newport Pagnell, St Peter & St Paul and St Luke's ; St Luke's is the daughter church of St Peter and St Paul, and there are also occasional services at nearby Moulsoe and Lathbury

 - the Baptists (NPBC) at Newport Pagnell Baptist Church